 In 2011 we celebrated 40 years of the festival.
 The Festival added the aboriginal name Jarndunmunha and is now called the Nameless Jarnndumunha Festival.
 The week started with a black tie ball with Ian Ireland piping in the 40th Anniversary cake, which was cut by a Festival past president Stephen Rice and Rio Tinto General Manager Mick Green.
 We had art workshops at the schools and festival weekend, face painting, Rock Wall climbing, Motor X show, local artists and performers, Street Parade, Arty Brelleas, fireworks and a dog show to name a few.
 The concert on the Saturday night saw Stone Circle open followed by DIESEL.
 The 40 years was celebrated in style and enjoyed by all.

-To all those committee members and volunteers that have helped over the years and currently, thank you for your enthusiasm and for making the Festivals and the Balls happen.
-To all the businesses in the Community who over the years have provided donations and sponsorship – thank you, we cannot make this event happen without you.
+To all those committee members and volunteers that have helped over the years and are with us currently, thank you for your enthusiasm and for making the Festivals and the Balls happen.
+To all the businesses and sporting groups in the Tom Price community who over the years have provided sponsorship, financial or in-kind – thank you, we cannot make this event happen without you.